 Methodology

 FINASENSE research is built on publicly available NCUA 5300 Call Report data — the same quarterly financial filings that every federally insured credit union submits to the National Credit Union Administration.
-The analytical frameworks, proprietary metrics, and editorial methodology that transform this data into research are described below.
+This page documents the data sources, analytical choices, proprietary metrics, and known limitations behind our research.

 Data Source